RazrFalcon/tiny-skia/README.md

 - Linear color space.
 - Move `Path` and most of Bézier math into separate crates.
 Preferably into existing one
+- Move SIMD support to an external crate.

 PS: we start from 0.2, because 0.1 was just a bindings.